dzhavat/dzhavat.github.io/uses.md

 ## Uses

 This page is inspired by a [post on DEV.to](https://dev.to/nickytonline/do-you-have-a-uses-page-5b82).
 I like the idea of sharing what’s in my toolbox as a front-end developer.
-Initially, I wanted to share this in a blog post but I guess having it as a dedicated page works better.
+I wanted to share this in a blog post but I guess having it as a dedicated page works better.
 Feel free to take whatever tools you like.
 I promise to not charge you anything.

 ### Editor

 * [Visual Studio Code](https://code.visualstudio.com/)
 * Themes
-  * Dark+ (default dark) (build-in) (current).
+  * [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) by Derek Sifford (current).
   * [Shades of Purple](https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple) by Ahmad Awais.
   * [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) by Sarah Drasner.
+  * Dark+ (default dark) (build-in).
 * Fonts
   * [JetBrains Mono](https://www.jetbrains.com/lp/mono/) (current).
   * [FiraCode](https://github.com/tonsky/FiraCode/).